DworkinLab/DworkinLab.github.io/people.md

 Willam Bell: M.Sc at University of Waterloo

-Genevieve Dietrich: Current Mcmaster Undergraduate.
+Genevieve Dietrich: Current McMaster Undergraduate.

-Amy Chang: M.Sc at University of Toronto
+Amy Chang: M.S. student at the University of Toronto.

 Folasade Ologundudu: